ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 When `applyAction` is `true`, the form will have the default SvelteKit behavior of both updating and reacting on `$page.form` and `$page.status`, and also redirecting automatically.

-Turning this behavior off can be useful when you want to isolate the form from other sources updating the page, for example Supabase events, a known source of confusing form behavior.
+Turning this behavior off with `false` can be useful when you want to isolate the form from other sources updating the page, for example Supabase events, a known source of confusing form behavior.
 Read more about `applyAction` [in the SvelteKit docs](https://svelte.dev/docs/kit/form-actions#Progressive-enhancement-Customising-use:enhance).

+In rare cases you may want the form to not react on page reloads, for example if you call [invalidateAll](https://svelte.dev/tutorial/kit/invalidate-all) but want to avoid the form to revert to its initial state.
+Then you can specify `applyAction: 'never'`, and nothing but submitting the form will alter its state.

 ### invalidateAll